 She gave some examples: delaying setting up a temporary high school in Wynne County, Ark., after the permanent school was destroyed in a tornado last year; delaying repairs of communication infrastructure in the US Virgin Islands that was damaged during Hurricane Maria; and delaying bridge repair, flood control, and public buildings projects.

-Biden’s $100 billion funding package also includes money for the Department of Transportation to address infrastructure projects, the Department of Agriculture to assist farmers experiencing crop and livestock losses, and funding for the Small Business Administration to provide loans to businesses owners facing disaster-related losses.
+Biden’s $100 billion funding package also includes money for the Department of Transportation to address infrastructure projects, the Department of Agriculture to assist farmers experiencing crop and livestock losses, and funding for the Small Business Administration to provide loans to business owners facing disaster-related losses.

 And, of course, it includes money to rehabilitate the international wastewater treatment plant that is, in part, to blame for the millions of gallons of untreated wastewater that is dumped into the Pacific Ocean daily.